typora/support.typora.io/_posts/2020-02-22-Upload Image.md

 In newer version of Typora (≥ 0.9.9.32 on macOS or 0.9.84  on Windows / Linux), we added a “upload image” function to upload images to a cloud image storage via 3rd apps or scripts.

 Its motivation is that, since markdown files is just plain text files, when you embed images, the markdown files does not “own” those images, but just keep a weak reference to used external image files.
-When you move or share markdown files, those images should also be moved or shared, which brings maintaince costs.
+When you move or share markdown files, those images should also be moved or shared, which brings maintenance costs.
 But if those images are hosted online, you can move or share markdown files freely without maintaining the reference between text plain and the images it used.

 Typora now supports apps like iPic, uPic, PicGo, etc, which is able to upload your images into [Imgur](http://imgur.com/), [Flickr](https://www.flickr.com/),[ Amazon S3](https://aws.amazon.com/s3/), [Github](www.github.com), or other image hosting services.